-For Pick 6 Sports, during regular season games can end in a tie.
-For Playoff Games or Tournament games we use a OT format that is similar to a College Football overtime period to determine a winner.
+Pick 6 Sports games can not end in a tie, we use a OT format that is similar to a College Football overtime period to determine a winner.
 Teams will get 2 downs to score from either the 2 point or 1 point line with both teams getting a chance.

 How Overtime Works:

 - The Home Team or Higher Seed team gets to determines if they want possession of the ball first in the the first overtime